markandre13/corba.js/README.md

 # corba.js

-Welcome to corba.js, an Object Request Broker (ORB) and Interface Definition Language (IDL) compiler for TypeScript lousily based on the CORBA specification.
+Welcome to corba.js (and [corba.cc](https://github.com/markandre13/corba.cc)), an Object Request Broker (ORB) and Interface Definition
+Language (IDL) compiler for TypeScript lousily based on the CORBA specification.
 (ISO/IEC 19500)

 _CORBA is a registered trademark by the Object Management Group. http://www.corba.org/_